Frequently Asked Questions

 Frequently Asked Questions for EMPOWER and DFPS staff about Region 3E Receivership

-A court has approved DFPS’s request to appoint a receiver for the EMPOWER operations of Texas Family Initiative that serves as the Community-Based Care (CBC) Single Source Continuum Contractor (SSCC) in Region 3E.
-The court appointed George Cannata to serve as receiver and provide oversight of case management and executive operations.
+A Court has approved DFPS’s request to appoint a receiver for the EMPOWER operations of Texas Family Initiative that serves as the Community-Based Care (CBC) Single Source Continuum Contractor (SSCC) in Region 3E.
+The Court appointed George Cannata to serve as receiver and provide oversight of case management and executive operations.
+By May 18, DPFS will submit its statutorily required report to the Court and EMPOWER agrees to a 60-day extension of the receivership to allow additional time for assessment.

 DFPS requested the appointment of a receiver following ongoing monitoring and assessment that identified safety concerns and areas where additional oversight and operational support are needed to strengthen case practice and help ensure the safety and stability of services for children and families.